Skip to main content Skip to main navigation

 It’s a good idea to have your insurer’s details handy and know how to contact them should you need to in an emergency.

 You should make sure your home and contents insurance is up-to-date and that the sum-insured amount is enough to rebuild or replace your contents.
-Use our Home Insurance Calculators to check your insurance needs, such as Home Building and Home Contents.
+Use the Home Insurance Calculators to check your insurance needs, such as Home Building and Home Contents.

 Download the emergency checklist: